4ment/phylostan/README.md

 *phylostan* is a tool written in python for inferring phylogenetic trees from nucleotide datasets.
 It generates a variety of phylogenetic models using the Stan language.
  Through the pystan library, *phylostan* has access to Stan's variational inference and sampling (NUTS and HMC) engines.
+The program has been described and its performance evaluated in a [preprint](https://doi.org/10.1101/702944).
+The data and scripts used to generate the results can be found [here](examples/README.md).

 ## Features
 Phylogenetic model components: